mle2718/Lee-external-data/README.md

 # Project Template

-A small repository that contains stata code to fetch external data
+A small repository that contains code to fetch external data
-1. BLS on wages and other labor statistics.
+1. BLS on wages and other labor statistics (stata).
-2. St. Louis Federal reserve, using stata's *import fred*, to get PPIs and compute a factor to normalize to an arbitrary base year.
+2. St. Louis Federal reserve to get PPIs and compute a factor to normalize to an arbitrary base year (stata).

 You can  extract data from the QCEW County high level files and the quarterly singlefile.